 I’ve touched roses and smelled the sweet blossoms of spring.
 Naked in the summer moonshine.
 I’ve stood on the low-tide breakers at dawn, sun rise over the Caroline coast.
 Beauty, as you’d have it, golden leaves that drift to the lawn –I am no stranger: a come-home whiff of birch burning on a fire stove.
 The slow fall of snowflakes that christen the lawn.
 We’re children, in the comfort of the warmth indoors.
 Shake-out a cold sweater.
 Leave the dust for the motes.
 Wake for the burning sun.

 Not getting anywhere because you’re moving in arbitrary, haphazard directions.

-“The idea had been Denver, but Neil was a desultory driver and we spent days in St. Louis before stopping in Memphis to call on Lisa.”
+“The idea had been Denver, but Neil was a desultory driver and we spent days in St. Louis before calling on Lisa in Memphis.”

 Ending something by law, decree, etc.